Bula from Beautiful Fiji Holidays

 Spending a honeymoon in Fiji is the dream for many couples.
 There are plenty adults only resorts on private islands or tucked into secluded bays and offering with exceptional service and dining.

 Fiji is a fantastic destination for both water sports and sightseeing.
-Apart from world class scuba diving and surfing, there are great hiking trails and sightseeing tours on the main island with almost all resorts boasting great snorkelling and kayaking off the beach.
+Boasting world class scuba diving and surfing abound, there are great hiking trails, golf courses, river rafting and jungle zip-lining too.

 There's an excellent choice of accommodation all around the Fiji Islands including large international brand hotels, exclusive private island resorts for couples, lively beach resorts for families and budget huts for backpackers.
 Most resorts in Fiji are located on a secluded beach front, sometimes on an uninhabited island making them ideal for honeymoons or a romantic break.
 For those that like to move around, or have the freedom to enjoy independent restaurants, staying on the main island is a better option - at most island resorts there are no restaurants outside of the hotel and no means of exploring on your own.

-The country lives up to all the exotic stories and films that show it as a tropical paradise, with the advantage of high end luxury resorts and international cuisine available if you want it, or avoidable if you don't.
-Having been visited by numerous cultures throughout the ages, it’s a unique and fascinating mixture of indigenous, Indian, Chinese and European traditions and cultures.
+Fiji lives up to all the exotic stories and films that show it as a tropical paradise, with the advantage of high end luxury resorts and international cuisine available if you want it, or avoidable if you don't.
+Having been visited by numerous cultures throughout the ages, the country boasts a unique and fascinating mixture of indigenous, Indian, Chinese and European traditions and cultures.

 The Fiji Islands is a relatively affordable place to travel around.
 Nadi acts as a hub for South Pacific travel and there are several major tourist regions to enjoy close to the international airport and plenty of more secluded island retreats for those seeking an intimate holiday.
 Beach resorts abound and these offer the warmest hospitality of all the South Pacific islands.
 The most popular time to visit is the cooler winter months of May to September especially for families visiting during school holidays.